 Broken bones cause millions of Americans to go to urgent care clinics and emergency rooms every year.
-If you suffered from a broken bone, board-certified foot and ankle surgeons, Juliana Paternina, DPM, and Caroline Frugé, DPM, offer comprehensive fracture care at Foot & Ankle Premier Specialists.
-You can book an exam at any of the two practice locations in Hoboken or Bloomfield, New Jersey, either online or over the phone.
+If you suffered from a broken bone, the physicians at Foot & Ankle Premier Specialists, offer comprehensive fracture care.
+You can book an exam at any of the practice locations in Hoboken, Jersey City, Ridgefield, and Bloomfield, New Jersey, either online or over the phone.
 Walk-in and same-day fracture care appointments are available.

 Fracture care is a personalized treatment plan to promote healing when you have a minor to complex break in one or more of your bones.
 You may need foot and ankle fracture care if you have any of the following conditions:

 It’s also important to have a comprehensive evaluation if you twisted your ankle and think it might be sprained.
 In many cases, the symptoms of an ankle sprain mimic fractures, meaning you need a thorough diagnosis.
 Early medical intervention is important to set and immobilize any bones that may be fractured, so they can properly heal.

 The highly skilled podiatry team at Foot & Ankle Premier Specialists encourages you to come in for a comprehensive fracture care evaluation as soon as your injury occurs, especially if you’re experiencing any of the following symptoms: